bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-3--esp32-analog/README.md

   randomSeed(integer seed value); //initializes the random number generator, each seed value corresponds
                                   //to a particular pseudorandom number list
   //question: How to get a truly random number generator each time the code is restarted?
-  //What on the Arduino can output relatively random values?
+  //What on the ESP32 can output relatively random values?
   ```